Themes in Nazi propaganda: Careless talk

-The slogan "The Enemy is Listening" was deployed to discourage talk of sensitive information; a slogan saying "Talk is treachery" was not approved for fear that people would apply it to propaganda.
+The slogan Feind hört mit ("The Enemy is Listening") was deployed to discourage talk of sensitive information; a slogan saying "Talk is treachery" was not approved for fear that people would apply it to propaganda.
 The press had to be warned against creating the impression that spies were everywhere.

 Middle Ages

 Another major theme within the context of Nazi propaganda was the coupling of mediaeval imagery with contemporary Nazi aesthetics.
 Many of the propaganda posters used at the time displayed a mediaeval knight, with a shield clad in Swastika.

 That was not particular just to the Nazis, as many other European countries and even the Imperial German government used some forms of mediaeval imagery, but it was the Nazi regime that actually implemented mediaeval imagery in a fashion that equated themselves to their post-classical predecessors.